O'Reilly v. Morse: Background

 The effect of Morse's use of "repeaters" is shown in the figure at the left, a graph of signal amplitude (with noise) vs. distance.
 The signal decays between repeaters, but Morse restores the signal to a predetermined level before it falls into the noise.
 That permits the message to be sent to great distances, which was previously not feasible.

 Daniel Broadbent, (Note: Daniel Broadbent (Jun.
 30, 1811 in Dukinfield, England - Apr.
 11, 1879 in Bryn Mawr, Pennsylvania)) a prominent Philadelphia Patent Attorney represented Morse, and William McConnell, (Note: William McConnell (Apr.
 17, 1812 in Louisville, Kentucky - Jun.
 28, 1870 in New Orleans, Louisiana)) a prominent Louisville Patent Attorney represented Henry O'Reilly.
 Broadbent was a graduate of Princeton University and the University of Pennsylvania, and later became a Colonel in the Union Army during the American Civil War, being wounded at the Battle of Gettysburg.
-McConnell was a graduate of Georgetown University, in addition to being a lawyer, McConnell also owned a large plantation near Glasgow, Kentucky, which led to him being financially ruined by the Civil War, this led to McConnell killing himself in his New Orleans Hotel Room on June 28, 1870.
+McConnell was a graduate of Georgetown University, in addition to being a lawyer, McConnell also owned a large plantation near Glasgow, Kentucky, which led to him being financially ruined by the Civil War and his suicide in a New Orleans Hotel Room on June 28, 1870.